Sitting on the Moon (September 11, 1936)

 Written by Julian Field with screenplay by Raymond L. Schrock, Rex Taylor and Sidney Sutherland

-The Actors: Roger Pryor (Danny West), Grace Bradley (Polly Blair), William Newell (Mike Rooney), Pert Kelton (Mattie), Henry Kolker (Worthington), Henry Wadsworth (Charlie Lane), Joyce Compton (Blossom Dawn), Pierre Watkin (movie producer Tucker), William Janney (young husband), June Martel (young wife), The Theodores (three musicians accompanying the final song), Jimmy Ray (feature dancer), Harvey Clark (Frank, hotel manager), George Cooper (Jim Daggett, taxi cab driver), Donna Mae Roberts (girl in nightclub)
+The Actors: Roger Pryor (Danny West), Grace Bradley (Polly Blair), William Newell (Mike Rooney), Pert Kelton (Mattie), Henry Kolker (Worthington, radio program producer), Henry Wadsworth (Charlie Lane), Joyce Compton (Blossom Dawn), Pierre Watkin (movie producer Regis Tucker), William Janney (young husband), June Martel (young wife), The Theodores (three musicians accompanying Grace for the final song), Jimmy Ray (feature dancer), Harvey Clark (Frank, hotel manager), George Cooper (Jim Daggett, taxi cab driver), Donna Mae Roberts (girl in nightclub)

 Free Download of the classic movie Sitting on the Moon